 Inculcating good manners in your child also makes him or her an overall charming, polite and a kind person.
 Let’s have a look at the top 10 tips by the Best CBSE Boarding School in Dehradun that can help parents in teaching good manners to their child.

-- Lose the prejudices: Your children are going to model your prejudices.
-Holding strong opinions or viewpoints about a particular group, religion or person should not be made a public point, as children tend to follow the same path as their parents.
+Your children are going to model your prejudices.
+Holding strong opinions or viewpoints about a particular group, religion or person should not be made a public point.
+As children tend to follow the same path as their parents.
 Parents must teach their children to judge a person by his/her character and not by their gender, race, caste, religion, or nationality.

-- Sharing is caring: This practice becomes very important for kids when they play or eat together at the Best CBSE Boarding School in Dehradun.
-They should be taught that sharing is caring and they must indulge in the practice of sharing their toys or food with their friends and family.
+This practice becomes very important for kids when they play or eat together at the Best CBSE Boarding School in Dehradun.
+They should be taught that sharing is caring.
+They must indulge in the practice of sharing their toys or food with their friends and family.
 The same can be taught by incorporating the act of sharing when playing with them.